-The College ethos of mutual respect and tolerance and our expectations of behaviour are clearly outlined in our good behaviour and sanctions policy, as well as in PHSE and RSE lessons and also from the support given to students by Lower School Heads of Year and Sixth-form Personal Tutors.
+The College ethos of mutual respect and tolerance and our expectations of behaviour are clearly outlined in our good behaviour and sanctions policy, as well as in PHSE and RSE lessons and also from the support given to students by Lower School Heads of Year and Assistant Head of Sixthform and Personal Tutors.
 Serious matters concerning child-on-child abuse would be considered a breach of our good behaviour policy and result in disciplinary action being taken.

-Staff and Student training to deal with child-on-child abuse is ongoing and forms part of our annual training. https://undressed.lgfl.net/
+Staff and Student training to deal with child-on-child abuse is ongoing and forms part of our annual